isaiahelixer/isaiahelixer.github.io/docs/05-Power-Budget/Power-Budget.md

 | Meets Requirement? | Yes |

 **Rationale:**
 The LM7805 provides more than enough headroom for the estimated 655 mA system demand.
 It is simple, reliable, and already available for use.
-Lower-current regulators (e.g., 100 mA TO-92 types) cannot support the system load.
+Lower-current regulators cannot support the system load.

 ### **Regulator Power Dissipation Check**